 Cottage | 3 bedrooms | sleeps 6

-On Britain's first private nature reserve, a small part of which has been developed for second homes, is this relaxing retreat.
+Located in Britain's first private nature reserve, a small part of which has been developed for second homes, is this relaxing retreat.
 Cross a bridge over the Thames, through the wooden gates and you are in Mill Village on the Lower Mill Estate.
 The Stables, once home to the farm horses that worked the land, is located in a pretty courtyard accessed via a five bar gate.
-There are three cosy bedrooms, one with an en suite, a well equipped kitchen/ diner for long chats over a good meal, a light and airy living room with a lovely logburner for chilling out after a long walk and stable door to the orchard.
-Have a leisurely meal or play ball games in the orchard, take a dip in the pool, play a game of tennis or go for a walk in the beautiful countryside surrounding the Estate.
+There are three cosy bedrooms, one with an en suite, a well equipped kitchen/ diner for long chats over a good meal, a light and airy living room with a lovely logburner for chilling out after a long walk, and door to the orchard.
+Have a leisurely meal or play ball games in the orchard, take a dip in the pool, play a game of tennis, hire a kayak from the shop, or go for a walk in the beautiful countryside surrounding the Estate.
 The choice is yours!

-Nearby is a small shop selling fresh bread, delicious Lattes and newspapers (peak season).
+Two minute walk is the small estate shop selling fresh bread, delicious Lattes and newspapers (seasonal hours).
 The Stables is on a 450 acre nature reserve which means wildlife on the doorstep.
 Seven lakes and three rivers have become a haven for fish, otters, European beavers and wintering fowl.
 A bird and wildlife lover's delight.
 A lovely old pub, serving good food with a pretty garden for al fresco dining in the summer and a roaring log fire in the winter months, is just a 10 minute stroll away.
-Easy access to watersports at the Cotswold Water Park and picturesque Cotswold towns and villages.
+Easy access to a variety of water sports and fishing opportunities at the Cotswold Water Park.
+Ideally placed for touring the Cotswolds and the many picturesque towns and villages such as Bibury, Cirencester and Stow-on-the-Wold.

 |Size||Sleeps up to 6, 3 bedrooms|